-Unlike a down payment, closing costs aren’t usually the first thing you think about when buying a home, even though the fees could add up to thousands of dollars.
-Typically, that’s up to five percent of your home purchase to cover the additional expenses like a title search, home appraisal and attorney fees.
-You can’t eliminate these fees entirely, but there are options for coming up with the money for closing costs.
+Closing costs aren’t usually the first thing you think about when buying a home, even though the fees could add up to thousands of dollars.
+Typically, you could pay up to 5% of your home purchase to cover additional expenses like a title search, home appraisal and attorney fees.
+You may not be able to eliminate these fees entirely, but there are options for finding the money you may need.

 Increase your savings

-Become a savvy saver and plan ahead for projected costs.
+Become a savvy saver and plan for projected costs.
 You’ll be able to cover your costs with cash and not have to worry about a larger loan or the added interest payments that go along with it.
-Since your lender must provide a “good faith estimate,” use it to help set your savings goal.

-It’s not uncommon for the buyer and seller to negotiate on closing costs.
 Offer the seller a little more than the agreed-upon sales price, then ask to use the extra funds to offset closing costs.
 This could help close the gap between what you’ve saved and what you may still need.
-The seller may want to contact a tax professional for guidance to receive a tax deduction when closing costs are offset.
+The seller may want to contact a tax professional for guidance on possibly receiving a tax deduction when closing costs are offset.

-The sellers can help even more if you use their current title to perform the title search.
+The seller can help save you even more if you use the current title to perform the title search.
 Your attorney can search from the point of the last title issued.
 That’s the time lived in the home and not the home’s entire lifespan.
-This means less work and lower attorney’s fees, saving you a little more at the end.
+This means less work and lower attorney’s fees, keeping a little more in your pocket at the end.

 Close at the end of the month

-When it comes to a great deal, acting sooner rather than later is usually the right way to save money.
+When it comes to a great deal, acting sooner rather than later is usually a good way to save money.
 The opposite is true with closing costs.
 That’s because the clock starts ticking on interest payments from the day you sign until the last day of the month.
-For example, if you close on June 1, you’ll be responsible for the all of the interest accrued from June 1 to June 30.
+For example, if you close on June 1, you’ll be responsible for all interest accrued from June 1 to June 30.
 However, if you close on June 29, you’ll only have to pay interest for June 29 and 30.
-That’s two days of accumulated interest versus 30 days.
+That’s two days of accumulated interest versus 30.